Simanta-Sen/demoapp/README.md

-For APIs - demo for github webhook trigger2
+For APIs - Demo testing for github webhook trigger2 on remote server by Simanta Sen

 # Run test
 ```